yadddl/serializer/docs/conventions.md

-> NOTE: Since behind the scene there is the property-access package, the serializer will follow exactly its behaviour
+> **NOTE**: Behind the scene there is the `symfony/property-access` package, this means that the serializer follows the same access rule and behaviour of that package.